m-a-h-e/m-a-h-e.github.io/softmax_derivative.md

 ---
 mathjax: true
 ---
-# The Softmax Function and it's Derivative
+# The Softmax Function and its Derivative

 {:.note}
 We define n as the softmax output vector index and k as the softmax input vector index.